Kermit Schafer: Early bloopers

 Bloopers came into prominence in 1931, when radio announcer Harry Von Zell mispronounced or said the name of the then-President of the United States, Herbert Hoover, as "Hoobert Heever" on the air, but Schafer's is believed to be the first attempt at collecting and presenting them.
 Other similar famous finds of Schafer's include ABC correspondent Joel Daly intoning, "The rumor that the President would veto the bill is reported to have come from a high White Horse souse", and veteran radio host Paul Harvey breaking into uncontrollable laughter at a story about a pet poodle.

 These were collected and released in LP audio collections such as Pardon My Blooper! and Your Slip is Showing, which were briefly popular in the 1960s.
 A movie version, Pardon My Blooper, was released in 1974.
+It made $1,473,000 at the box office.

 These led the way for such later TV shows as TV's Bloopers & Practical Jokes hosted by Dick Clark.
 Schafer himself gained minor celebrity under the nickname "The Blooper Man".
 Schafer also published a number of books, such as Kermit Schafer's Blunderful World of Bloopers (1973) and Bloopers, Bloopers, Bloopers (1984).